 Jessica White – Head of School

 Jessica is a co-founder of Mid-South Gifted Academy.
 As a mother of four, she understands the intense desire of all parents to find a school where their children have a sense of belonging and the opportunity to learn.
 A National Board Certified Teacher with 15 years of experience, Jessica has worked in a variety of school settings to create challenging and engaging, child-centered learning environments for gifted and high-achieving students.
-She completed the Memphis Leadership Scholars Program at the University of Memphis, earning an Education Specialist degree with a license for school administration.
+In 2017, she completed the Memphis Leadership Scholars Program at the University of Memphis, earning an Education Specialist degree with a license for school administration.

 Through her years of teaching high-ability children and listening to the hopes and concerns of parents, Jessica became passionate about finding the best ways to reach and teach these students.
 Having completed extensive training in the Responsive Classroom approach, she acquired numerous tools and strategies to help students build academic and social-emotional competencies.
 She spent two years researching the micro-school movement in order to address the need in the community to provide another educational option for gifted learners, and Mid-South Gifted Academy welcomed its founding families in August of 2018.
 Jessica resides in Collierville with her husband and four children.